andersblehr/andersblehr.github.io/_posts/2019-10-13-a-swift-promise.markdown

 I have spent quite some time over the past year and a half practicing and wrapping my head around the underlying principles of functional programming, [first in Haskell](/monads-in-music), and lately in Scala, and I decided that what I needed was a minimal `Promise` type that would let me sequence both asynchronous and synchronous operations that return a `Result`.

 I ended up calling it [`ResultPromise`](https://andersblehr.co/JSONCache/Classes/ResultPromise.html).
-It's only about 40 lines of code, and it let's me rewrite the above example as follows:
+It's only about 40 lines of code, and it lets me rewrite the above example as follows:

 ```swift
 let promise = JSONCache.bootstrap(withModelName: "Bands")